 * Required Fields

-An unexpectedly low appraisal can make buying a house financially unworkable.
-When a home appraises for less than the agreed-upon selling price, the bank will not finance.
-This means the seller will either have to lower his price, or you as the buyer will need to come up with additional cash to cover the difference.
-You may believe the appraisal is not a fair measure of the property’s true worth (at least to you) — but remember that should you later wish to sell, the next appraisal may not be much higher.
-In all cases, whenever you contemplate buying a house in Lewes, I’m here to help you reach smart long-term decisions.
-Call/text 302-228-7871 or email me Russell Stucki, REALTOR® of Beach Real Estate Market to provide detailed information on Delaware homes for sale, investment and commercial properties, luxury and waterfront homes, condos/townhomes, new construction, lots and land, farms and equestrian properties located in but not limited to Bethany, Bethel, Bridgeville, Dagsboro, Delmar, Ellendale, Fenwick Island, Frankford, Georgetown, Greenwood, Harbeson, Laurel, Lewes, Lincoln, Milford, Millsboro, Millville, Milton, Ocean View, Rehoboth Beach, Seaford, Selbyville, Delaware.

-The experts mention (politely) that not only do you have to do the research; you also have to accept the results.
-School quality really can vary.
-Even noise quality can be a factor that drives location.
-Best practice?
-Find out what people have to say about where they live, good and bad.
-When you plan Lewes relocation carefully, you’ll take advantage of your new opportunity while avoiding common oversights.
-And if relocation is in your future, I’m here to help you find the right — and practical — new place to call home.
 Call/text 302-228-7871 or email me, Russell Stucki, REALTOR® of Beach Real Estate Market to provide detailed information on Delaware homes for sale, investment and commercial properties, luxury and waterfront homes, condos/townhomes, new construction, lots and land, farms and equestrian properties located in but not limited to Bethany, Bethel, Bridgeville, Dagsboro, Delmar, Ellendale, Fenwick Island, Frankford, Georgetown, Greenwood, Harbeson, Laurel, Lewes, Lincoln, Milford, Millsboro, Millville, Milton, Ocean View, Rehoboth Beach, Seaford, Selbyville, Delaware.

+Given the right buyer, clear communicating and a framework cemented by the proper paperwork, Delaware seller financing can provide the missing element that makes a sale possible.
+If you will be listing your own Delaware home, give me a call /text 302-228-7871 or email me, Russell Stucki, REALTOR® of Beach Real Estate Market to provide detailed information on Delaware homes for sale, investment and commercial properties, luxury and waterfront homes, condos/townhomes, new construction, lots and land, farms and equestrian properties located in but not limited to Bethany, Bethel, Bridgeville, Dagsboro, Delmar, Ellendale, Fenwick Island, Frankford, Georgetown, Greenwood, Harbeson, Laurel, Lewes, Lincoln, Milford, Millsboro, Millville, Milton, Ocean View, Rehoboth Beach, Seaford, Selbyville, Delaware.